 When making payments for membership and our events we would kindly request that you quote the correct data to identify the matter to which the payment relates.
 Incorrect identification often occurs where a firm’s accounts team makes a payment to the LSLA as an existing payee, using old order data rather than updating the payment instruction to include the new order number.

 Updating payment data to correctly reference the event to which a payment relates would significantly ease the LSLA’s administrative burden.
 Thank you for your continued support and assistance.

-Our website at http://www.lsla.co.uk/ includes: details of our forthcoming events, copies of the responses we have filed to recent consultations, recent articles and press citing members of the association, and past editions of the newsletter.
+Our website at https://www.lsla.co.uk/ includes: details of our forthcoming events, copies of the responses we have filed to recent consultations, recent articles and press citing members of the association, and past editions of the newsletter.

 You can also join the LSLA via our website as well as sign up for future events on it.

 We hope that our website will prove a source of information for members.
-Please let us know if you have any comments on it.

 LIST OF SUPERVISING SOLICITORS

 The White Book refers to the LSLA maintaining details of individuals who might be able to act as supervising solicitors for the execution of Search Orders.
 Our list continues to grow and is updated quarterly.
 We invite those suitably qualified to provide us with their details, including relevant experience, for inclusion on the list.